 - Daylight (Sun), or Overcast (Cloud) for outdoor scenes

-This photo was taken outdoors, so we selected the Daylight white balance option to to adjust for the outdoor lighting.
+This photo was taken outdoors, so we selected the Daylight white balance option to adjust for the outdoor lighting.